 He laughed at me, or at the situation, or most likely at our entire exchange.
 We hugged goodbye and I slipped back to the sides of my group, giving them vague answers about where I’d been.
 I had tasted freedom early, but my focus was always going to be away from the exams on this particular date.
 Every year I would find a distraction for my alcohol doused brain to chew on.
 I kept my thoughts and distractions to myself and found my own way home; four hours of sleep would have to be sufficient exam preparation.

 It was only a few days later when it all stopped, like it always does.
-Exams ended.
-The concept of summer was moved from my imagination into reality and I was left purposeless for three months, still receiving the government benefits of a full time student, but with nothing to study except my own thoughts.
+Exams finished and the concept of summer was moved from my imagination into reality, leaving me purposeless for three months.
+I still received the government benefits of a full time student, but I was left with nothing to study except my own thoughts.
 Suddenly all of my distractions disappeared.
 My hunger had dissipated and I often forgot to eat until dinner.
 There was no reason to go to sleep so I would continue to hold my eyes open as my brain functioned at half speed until 3 or 4am.
 I had no reason to get out of bed, so the start of my days would stall.
-Socialising took up some time and my tolerance of people increased.
+Socialising took up some time and my tolerance for people increased.
 My mother told me to find my joy, my lightness, I scowled at her and questioned why I couldn’t just be my underwhelming self?
 But she could sense that there was anger simmering underneath my skin.
 Why didn’t I call her more after I moved away?
 I wasn’t there enough.
 I put a stop to the conversation – predictably choosing the safer, less emotional option – I kept my thoughts to myself.

 The New Year didn’t really bring about any changes.
 I hadn’t been expecting it to; I’d given up on making resolutions years ago when my cynicism had won out.
-Over January I watched ‘yarn bombing’ expand from Sydney Road to the city as I caught packed trams to St Kilda bars, finishing my drinks before the ice could melt.
+Over January I watched yarn bombing expand from Sydney Road to the city as I caught packed trams to St Kilda bars, finishing my drinks before the ice could melt.
 I was suppressing my guilt and on a crusade to ignore my thoughts.
-I hung out with the group from Uni frequently – this far into summer we had all become accustomed to day drinking.
-By now we were friends, at least I believe that’s what they called us – people who spent a lot of time together and enjoyed it.
+I hung out with the group from University frequently – this far into summer we had all become accustomed to day drinking.
+By now I guessed that we were considered friends – people who spent a lot of time together and enjoyed it.
 We visited South Lawn again, this time littering it with not just ourselves, but also our sports and picnic equipment.
 The group thinned by the early evening but the tides of people coming in and out had been constant throughout the afternoon.
 The weather was still hot at 7pm and the tennis balls were still making contact with the plastic bat.
 All the bottles were empty.
 Most of us supported sunburnt arms along with our inner city dress codes.
 I watched my arm change colour and the freckles multiple.
 My body had been paying attention when I hadn’t, we weren’t meant for summer days.